You don’t have to spend a fortune to enjoy a day on the water. This guide will help you find a budget-friendly kayak for your next outdoor adventure.

-This inflatable kayak comes with everything you need to get started.
-Included with the K1 is an 84-inch aluminum paddle, hi-output pump, carry bag, and a repair kit.
+Both inflatable kayaks include an 84-inch aluminum paddle (s), a hi-output pump, a carry bag, and a repair kit.
 One thing that is often overlooked with an inflatable kayak is the repair kit, so thank you, Intex.

 There is a cargo net on the front of the kayak to secure your dry bag or other gear you bring with you.
-The K1 kayak has two separate air chambers and an I-beam on the floor for added stability.
+The Challenger kayaks have two air chambers and an I-beam on the floor for added stability.

 Comes with a paddle, pump and repair kit